cciw-uk/cciw.co.uk/docs/server_setup.rst

 to be changed.

-1. Change the TTL on all cciw.co.uk domains down to 1 hour (3600 seconds), so that the downtime caused by a new IP later on will be much quicker.
+1. For all cciw.co.uk domains that point to the DO droplet (usually just the ``A`` record), change the TTL on down to 1 hour (3600 seconds), so that the downtime caused by a new IP address later on will be much quicker.
 This needs to be done at least X seconds before the actual switch over is planned, where X is the previous TTL, to give time for DNS propagation.
 So, if previous TTL is 86400 (1 day), this step needs to be done at least 1 day before going live with the new server.

    Later on, at least 1 hour before switch over, we'll reduce it further to 5 minutes.